 OIL is a fossil fuel, and it originally came from algae and other organics which decomposed and were converted over billions of years of geologic processes.
 Unfortunately, our current infrastructure runs on oil and this is contributing to the decline of our health, and the health of our economy as oil supply dwindles, and demand goes up.

 We need a fuel that will allow us to keep using our current infrastructure while we build more economical and sustainable technologically advanced infrastructure.

 I think algae is capable of doing that.
 It just makes good business sense, and it helps remove CO2 from the atmosphere.

-It’s easy to grow, and from planting (culturing) to harvest can be as little as a few days time, it’s not diverting food from our food supply like other biofuel crops like corn does and it simply makes sense to use it to help ween ourselves off of fossil fuels.
+Algae is easy to grow, and the time from planting (culturing) to harvest can be as little as a few days.
+It’s not diverting food from our food supply like other biofuel crops, such as corn, does and it simply makes sense to use it to help wean ourselves off of fossil fuels.